kaung-minkhant/php-dev-server/README.md

 ## Web Server Root folder
 Nginx web server is used.
 You can customize the root folder of the web server by changing **root** property in __nginx.conf__ file.

+The web server will be available at `127.0.0.1`

 ## Docker Compose
 Change the **USER** arg in docker-compose.yml to the output of `whoami` on the host machine.
 Modify the volumes of nginx and php interpreter to match the project structure.